abhiyanbeta/python_concepts/docs/Guide.md

 # How to use

 Create a concept file named `<Concept>.md` in the `docs` folder.
 This will create an entry on the sidebar for the filename.
 Format the file using markdown.
+Also create an entry in `_sidebar.md` to make the page visible.

 ## Code blocks